nvaccess/nvda/source/brailleDisplayDrivers/albatross/readme.md

 `RepeatedTimer` defines timer which is used to send data to display periodically so that display does not fall back in "wait for connection" state.

-`__init__.py` contains code to communicate with display, default key mapping, and stuff to interpret and forward its key presses.